 Temperatures are dropping and fall has arrived!
 Now is the time to start thinking about winterizing your above ground swimming pool.
-If you live in a freezing climate, or just don’t plan to use your pool for a few months, it’s a good idea to close your pool.
-It will save you money on chemicals and power bills, and if you DO live in a freezing climate, winterizing your pool protects it from damage that can be done when things freezes.
+If you live in a freezing climate or don’t plan to use your pool for a few months, it’s a good idea to close your swimming pool for the winter.
+It will save you money on chemicals and power bills, and if you do live in a freezing climate, winterizing your pool protects it from damage that can be done when things freezes.

 Winterizing your pool makes it easier for you to re-open the pool in the spring.
-If you properly close your above ground pool, it should be clear and algae-free when you open it back up.
+If you properly close your above ground pool, it should be clear and free of algae when you open it back up.
 The last thing you want is to spend time dealing with a murky green pool when it’s time to swim!

-Many of the steps of winterizing a pool are the same for an inground pool and an above ground pool.
-However there are some important differences because the walls of an above-ground pool are exposed, which increases the risk of freezing that damages your pool.
+Many of the steps of winterizing a pool are the same for an inground pool as they are for above ground pools.
+Before you begin, there are some important differences you should know.
+The walls of an above-ground pool are exposed, which increases the risk of freezing that damages your pool.
 However, above ground pools are usually easier to winterize because they are in general simpler and smaller.

 Step #1: Test and balance your swimming pool water